 Glassbook Project: Provisions

-An audiovisual essay and two short documentary videos about the process of making books made of glass inspired by narratives from the Krueger-Scott Collection.
+These videos comprise an audiovisual essay and two short documentary videos about the process of making books made of glass inspired by narratives from the Krueger-Scott Collection.
 In 2015, GlassBooks founder Nick Kline partnered with Newark artist Adrienne Wheeler, Samantha J. Boardman, Endless Editions and Newark glass studio GlassRoots to introduce the collection to his Rutgers University-Newark Book Arts class.
 Kline, Wheeler and the students created glass books that explore the effects of the seismic change the Great Migration brought to individuals, their families, the city of Newark and the country at large.
 The “Provisions” collection curated from their work and audio from Krueger-Scott narrators was exhibited at the Gateway Project Gallery in Newark in 2015.

 Over My Dead Body!